Posted in Recipes on 09.10.2018

 They’re also really easy to cook for a truly hearty and deliciously nutritious meal ?

-If you make this Roasted Garlic and Tomato Soup from The Cook & Him we’d LOVE to see!
-Just snap a picture and share it on Instagram using #thecookandhim and tagging @thecookandhim in the photo itself (as this guarantees we’ll see your picture! )
+If you make these Roasted Garlic and Tomato Soup or any of the recipes from The Cook & Him we’d LOVE to see!
+Just snap a picture and share it on Instagram using #thecookandhim and tagging @thecookandhim in the photo itself (as this guarantees we’ll see your picture!)

 Roasted Garlic and Tomato Soup